-The Department of Global Security and Intelligence Studies offers an undergraduate degree in Global Security and Intelligence Studies (BS GSIS) as well as a graduate degree in Security and Intelligence Studies (MS SIS).
-The undergraduate degree sets the foundation for students entering the field of Global Security and Intelligence Studies, and emphasizes key elements of identifying security and intelligence threats and implementing strategies on their neutralization.
-The graduate degree builds upon the foundations of the bachelor's program to train security and intelligence professionals ready to enter public or private arenas to combat security threats around the world.
+The Department of Global Security and Intelligence Studies offers a bachelor's degree in Global Security and Intelligence Studies which sets the foundation for students entering the field and emphasizes key elements of identifying security and intelligence threats and implementing strategies on their neutralization.
+We also offer a master's degree in Security and Intelligence Studies that builds upon the foundations of the bachelor's program to train security and intelligence professionals ready to enter public or private arenas to combat security threats around the world.

 Submissions from 2019

 US and the Cold War in Latin America, Thomas Field

 A Roundtable for Victoria M. Grieve, Little Cold Warriors: American Childhood in the 1950s, Thomas Field Jr., Julia L. Mickenberg, Lori Clune, Mary Brennan, Donna Alvah, and Victoria M. Grieve

 Book Review: Declassification and People Power: A Review of William B. McAllister, Joshua Botts, Peter Cozzens, and Aaron W. Marrs, Toward “Thorough, Accurate, and Reliable”: A History of the Foreign Relations of the United States Series, Thomas Field